 The handshake has long been a common way of two making an initial connection.
-Not only is it traditional in many cultures when you first greet someone, it also serves as a way to make that first initial skin to skin contact which begins the trust process.
-Yes it invokes natural human feelings that are essential to build a relationship.
+Not only is it traditional in many cultures when you first greet someone, but it also serves as a way to make that first initial skin to skin contact which begins the trust process.
+Yes, it invokes natural human feelings that are essential to building a relationship.

 The challenge we have in this digital world is that our online introductions miss this vital step.
 It actually is more challenging to develop that trusting relationship since we have not physically met the individual we are now connected with online and we have not made that skin to skin contact that helps any relationship grow.
 This takes even more effort on our part to demonstrate who we are and that we can be trusted.
 I posted the question: What emotions are invoked when you shake someone’s hand over on my Socius Facebook page.
 A friend of mine Sarah Greenough responded back with “Depends on the handshake!
 Was it firm, droopy, sweaty or just right?”
 Her comment led me to think even deeper on how initial perceptions can determine the strength of a relationship.